acfreitas/agile-itsm/README.md

 Don't worry, Agile ITSM is being updated to make it easier to evolve it and adopt it.

 ## :warning: WARNING
-Because the origin of the project, you are not encouraged to use it in a production environment before version 1.0.0, which will be the first release version.
+Due the origin of the project, you are not encouraged to use it in a production environment before version 1.0.0, which will be the first release version.

 ## Licence
 Agile ITSM is released under version 2.0 of the [Apache License][].